 I am interested in the Halliwick AST Foundation Course …

-This is the basic course in the Halliwick Concept, consisting of 4-days training (9.00am – 5.30pm or its equivalent in hours), and includes both theory and pool work.
+This is the basic course in the Halliwick Concept, consisting of 4-days training (usually 9.00am – 5.30pm on each day, or its equivalent in hours), and includes both theory and pool work.
 Courses can be held over 2 weekends, a block of 4 days or over a series of evenings, if lecturers are available.

 On completion of the Halliwick AST Foundation Course, a Certificate of Attendance is awarded.

 To gain a Certificate of Competence (the Halliwick Instructor’s Certificate – HIC) the candidate must complete (after the Course) a minimum of 35 hours experience working with disabled swimmers and successfully complete an assessment.
-Further information will be given on the Course.
+Further information will be given about this on the Foundation Course you attend.
 (There may be expenses/a fee involved.)